artxgj/twitter-chinese-text/README.md

 I rely on the Pleco app, Wiktionary, Google's Translation site and Apple's language-translation features (iOS and MacOS) to look up the many words that are incomprehensible to me.

-These are the two markdown files that contain my lists of curated vocabulary words and names that I am studying.
+These are the three markdown files that contain my lists of curated vocabulary words and names that I am studying.

 1. [words_curated_study_list.md](cards_hanzi_words/words_curated_study_list.md)